Post quench entropy growth in a chiral clock model: Numerical results: Quench into the chiral Hamiltonian

-Figure \ref{fig:dsdt} shows the rate of change of entropy in the subsystems located at the edge of the system after the saturation time $\ell/v_g$ plotted as a function of $\theta$ for different $f$.
-The rate of change is $0$ for large $\theta$ and non-zero at small $\theta$ with an $f$-dependent crossover $\theta_c$ that is consistant with the above estimate ($\theta_c\sim \sin^{-1}\frac{2f}{\sqrt{3}J}$, marked in the figure with arrows).
+This is verified in Fig. \ref{fig:dsdt} which shows the rate of change of entropy after the expected saturation time $\ell/v_g$ in the subsystems located at the system edge, plotted as a function of $\theta$.
+The rate of change is $0$ for large $\theta$ and non-zero at small $\theta$ with an $f$-dependent crossover $\theta_c$ that is consistent with the above estimate ($\theta_c(f)\sim \sin^{-1}\frac{2f}{\sqrt{3}J}$, marked in the figure with arrows).